How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 To safely get the bar into position before starting the Romanian deadlift, perform a conventional deadlift or place the bar low down on a barbell rack.

-Types of Deadlift Grip
+Different Types of Deadlift Grip

 • Conventional Grip